-In this article, I’m going to compare two small companies making period underwear: Ruby Love and Modibodi.
+I’m going to compare two small companies making period underwear: Ruby Love and Modibodi.
 If you think about the fabric women used in the past, companies like Ruby Love and Modibodi are taking a tip from their method—but turning it into a new version that modern women are willing to wear.
-Modern materials and better design are poised to improve the “period experience.”
+Modern materials and better design go a long way to improve the “period experience.”

-Well, let’s not get ahead of ourselves.
-You can decide if you’re up to wearing period panties after you read about all their features in this review.
-I’ll also break down the pros and cons to help you see if one company’s a better fit for you over the other.
+We’ll try to help you decide for yourself if you’re up for wearing period panties after you read about all their features in this review.
+I’ll also break down the pros and cons to help you choose the best brand for you.